| Download |

 Although it is a fully manual approach akin to driving a manually shifted car, because all object-oriented infrastructure is manually specified, there is no question about what is going on under the hood.
 The hood is open, or at least transparent.
 That level of certainty is reassuring.

-Compare to Objective-C, where the inner working of the language and its runtime are not meant to be examined.
-There is a just trust us approach.
+the language and its runtime are not meant to be examined.

 2. Optimality